 Overcoming Comfort Zones

-Also, I notice I have been slipping away from blogging such as procrastinating on posts and in a sense of “what is blogging?”
+Also, I notice I have been slipping away from blogging such as procrastinating on posts and losing a sense of what blogging truly means to me..
 My hobby of blogging started back in Middle School.
 I created Reeshespieces with the intention of sharing what interests me and expressing myself creatively.
 That is how I see blogging but living in a millennial generation, I feel that blogging is no longer that.
 Apparently youtubers, public figures, “Instagram models” are now categorized as bloggers.
 I’m not hatin’ on it, it’s just not as genuine as it once was because this hobby is very meaningful to me.. it is no longer a top priority on my list at the moment.

 I’ll catch ya around :)